In what instances may a request for approval of a retiree be submitted?

 Current Retiree Waiver in the Naples Central School District:

-Dr. Jeffrey Black, Interim School Business Administrator, Naples Central School District, hourly rate of $65.00, without benefits.
+Dr. Jeffrey Black, Interim Superintendent of Schools and School Business Administrator, Naples Central School District, hourly rate of $85.00, without benefits.